-A serious of unfortunate events may lead to your life seeming as though it has been fully de-railed, and you may feel as though you cannot seem to catch a break.
+A series of unfortunate events may make your life seem like it has been fully de-railed, and you may feel as though you cannot seem to catch a break.

 There are ways to get you back on track, whatever the situation that you may find yourself in.